caitlinsalt/how-to-do-stuff/dotnet/c-sharp-crash-course.md

 Note that in this case the loop variable `x` is declared once, outside the loop, and is reassigned on each loop iteration.
 Consider what happens if `x` is then captured by a lambda expression, and recall we said earlier that a lambda expression captures the variable, not its value.
 With the "original" version of a `foreach`, if the lambda is executed after the loop has completed the value of a captured loop value will always be its value on the final iteration of the loop; with the "modern" version, the lambda expression created on each iteration of the loop will capture a different variable.

 As we said above, enumeration is not guaranteed to be reversible, resettable or repeatable: running the enumeration again is not guaranteed to reproduce the same results in the same order, although in many cases it will do.
 In other words, once `IEnumerable<T>.GetEnumerator()` has been called, there is no guarantee that you will be able to call it a second time.
 In many cases&mdash;for example, if the enumerable is actually a `List<T>` or an array&mdash;there is no problem at all, and enumerating a second time will return the same results (barring changes to the underlying data of course).
 However, good development tools should give you a warning if you do enumerate over the same enumerable twice, in case this may not be possible.
-If you do need to be able to enumerate over the same data twice, consider if you can change the declaration to a more specialised type such as `ICollection<T>`, `IDictionary<K, V>` or `IList<T>`.
-The last of these also guarantees that items will be enumerated in the same order, as it requires every item to have a stable numerical index.
+If you do need to be able to enumerate over the same data twice, you can convert it to one of the more fully-featured types that allows multiple enumeration by calling the `ToArray()` or `ToList()` method.
+Those methods are part of the LINQ API, which we'll discuss next.

 ### LINQ